MargotZhao/DeepSeek-R1-Presentation/README.md

 ### Approach
 The researchers took a novel approach by:
-1. Applying reinforcement learning directly to base models without supervised fine-tuning as an initial step (DeepSeek-R1-Zero)
+1. Applying reinforcement learning directly to base models without supervised fine-tuning as an initial step (DeepSeek-R1-Zero) (poor readability, and language mixing)
 2. Developing a multi-stage training pipeline incorporating cold-start data and iterative RL fine-tuning (DeepSeek-R1)
 3. Distilling reasoning capabilities from larger models to smaller dense models